“Even death is not to be feared by one who lives wisely.”

 Another of the significant reasons why people avoid talking about death is because of a sense of uncertainty about what comes next.
 Of course, there are some individuals that have firmly held ideas about what comes after life on Earth.
 These conceptions of life after death run the gambit from living in a heavenly paradise to nothing at all.
 There is a fairly significant number of people who believe that there is nothing following our time on Earth.
 Some psychologists maintain that uncertainty of what might come next is more daunting than going through some sort of bad experience directly.

 Fear We Lived Life Poorly

-One of the reasons why people tend to balk at discussing death is because they are less than satisfied about the manner in which they lived their lives.
-When a person believes that he or she has lived his or her live poorly, that individual is not going to be eager about talk about death.
+One of the reasons why people tend to balk at discussing death is because they are less than satisfied with the manner in which they lived their lives.
+When a person believes that he or she has lived his or her live poorly, that individual is not going to be eager to talk about death.

 Concerns About Leaving Our Loved Ones Behind

 A considerable number of people avoid discussing death and dying because of a more specific fear.
 These people fear leaving their loved ones behind when they die.
 For example, a person with younger children very well may have significant, and even legitimate, fears about what will happen to their young ones if death comes.
 As is the case with so many other issues, talking about death underscores the concerns of some people about what would happen to their loved ones if death comes, particularly if the end of life comes prematurely.